savashn/ecewo/README.md

 <br /><br />

-ecewo is a minimal HTTP framework for C that handles the complexities of C programming and helps you build your backend with ease.
+ecewo is a modern, lightweight and DX-first web framework for C — built for effortless backend development with the power of C, inspired by the simplicity of Express.js.
+---

 ### Table of Contents